Economy of Africa: Economic development

 The seemingly intractable nature of Africa's poverty has led to debate concerning its root causes.
 Endemic warfare and unrest, widespread corruption, and despotic regimes are both causes and effects of the continued economic problems.
 The decolonization of Africa was fraught with instability aggravated by cold war conflict.
 Since the mid-20th century, the Cold War and increased corruption, poor governance, disease and despotism have also contributed to Africa's poor economy.

 According to The Economist, the most important factors are government corruption, political instability, socialist economics, and protectionist trade policy.
+Oluwatosin Adeniyi has lamented the lack of "African economics" as a distinct 'Africanised' discipline in the same vein as African history or African psychology.